graemerocher/micronaut-oraclecloud-workshop/introduction/introduction.md

 The workshop features several labs that walk you through the steps to get going with Micronaut and Oracle Cloud.

+The source code with completed example code is [available on Github](https://github.com/graemerocher/micronaut-oraclecloud-workshop).

+Several branches exist in the source code for different permutations of the application:

+* The `jdbc` branch includes an example with Micronaut Data JDBC and Autonomous Database
+* The `jdbc-h2` branch includes an example with Micronaut Data JDBC and H2 Database that can be run locally without the Cloud.
+* The `jpa-h2` branch includes an example with Micronaut Data JPA and H2 Database that can be run locally without the Cloud.

 Estimated Workshop Time: 240 minutes

 ### About Micronaut